-The Committee has identified a number of topics where it sees significant value in further work, and hopes to fund new work on these topics in the future.
+The Committee has identified a number of topics where it sees significant value in further work and hopes to fund new work on these topics in the future.
 These topics include:

-- application of models to the design of monitoring networks
+- Application of models to the design of monitoring networks

-- a review of model evaluation procedures
+- A review of model evaluation procedures

-The latter three bullet points were identified as a result of an expert elicitation exercise, whereby ADMLC members identified a list of primary areas of interest and gaps in the field of atmospheric dispersion modelling.
+The latter four bullet points were identified as a result of an expert elicitation exercise, whereby ADMLC members identified a list of primary areas of interest and gaps in the field of atmospheric dispersion modelling.
 The findings of this exercise were presented at the 2019 “Harmo” Conference (https://harmo19.vito.be/).
 The presentation and paper are linked here.

-The Committee is interested in suggestions for new work from non ADMLC members who can contact ADMLC using the email address email@example.com
+The Committee is also interested in suggestions for new work from non ADMLC members who can contact ADMLC using the email address email@example.com

 How ADMLC Contracts Out Work